Horst Paulmann: Career

 Cencosud was founded by Horst Paulmann on 10 November 1978 when he assumed the role of CEO and chairman.
 Cencosud employs more than 150,000 people in Chile, Argentina, Colombia, Brazil and Peru, where it operates its supermarket chains (such as Jumbo, Santa Isabel, Disco, Vea, Gbarbosa, Prezunic, Bretas, Perini, Wong and Metro); department stores (such as París and Johnson's); home improvement stores (such as Easy and Blaisten); commercial centers and credit stores (with over 4.3 million credit cards issued).

 One of his projects is the complex Costanera Center, which includes the tallest tower in South America, measuring 300 meters, a six-story mall, a hotel, and office towers.

 In 2004, Cencosud began trading its shares on the Santiago Stock Exchange, and on the NYSE starting in 2011.
 The Paulmann family is the main shareholder of Cencosud.
 Manfred, Peter and Heike Paulmann Koepfer have represented Cencosud in its directory and are part of the agreement of the board of directors, which was formed for the succession of the president in the conduct of the company.

+Criticism

+Although his father's past was revealed by the online newspaper El Mostrador in 2012, Horst Paulmann never commented on the matter.
+However, in a commemorative publication commemorating the award of honorary Chilean citizenship in the Chilean Congress in 2006, it was stated that Werner Paulmann was a simple Wehrmacht member and lawyer who fled to Argentina via Italy with the help of the Red Cross, as he would otherwise have been taken prisoner of war.

+Paulmann Kemna has been criticized for alleged connections to the German cult settlement and torture site Colonia Dignidad.
+Goods manufactured in Colonia Dignidad were sold in Cencosud stores and advertised through videos filmed there.

+He was also said to have been an admirer of the Chilean dictator Augusto Pinochet.
+An event planned for February 2012 by the Kassel Lions Club, at which Paulmann Kemna was to give a guest speech, was canceled at short notice due to numerous protests against Paulmann Kemna.

+Cencosud has paid its employees only the minimum wage for decades and is known for spying on its employees and rigorously cracking down on misconduct by its workforce, such as petty theft or the use of company property, and for approving arrests in the process.
+Mass layoffs due to economic downturns are also common.

 Other activities

-Paulmann is the president of the Argentina–Chile Permanent Binational Business Board and a member of Argentine Business Association.
-In the past, he was director of the Chilean–German Chamber of Commerce and the Chilean Chamber of Commerce.
+Paulmann was the president of the Argentina–Chile Permanent Binational Business Board and a member of Argentine Business Association.
+He was also director of the Chilean–German Chamber of Commerce and the Chilean Chamber of Commerce.